JOUR276 Feature Writing for Print and Online Media

 - Students write a series of feature stories for the class and for the College newspaper.
 These stories are edited and graded by the instructor.

-- Critical Thinking/Problem Solving: Students' critical thinking skills are evaluated in the context of the accuracy and reliability of information they gain from a variety of sources, including interviews with contacts, websites, electronic databases, and public records.
+- Students' critical thinking skills are evaluated in the context of the accuracy and reliability of information they gain from a variety of sources, including interviews with contacts, websites, electronic databases, and public records.

-Reference, Resource, or Learning Materials to be used by Students:Texts: Instructors must select an introductory text that focuses on the process of reporting and writing.
+Reference, Resource, or Learning Materials to be used by Student:Texts: Instructors must select an introductory text that focuses on the process of reporting and writing.
 Other texts may include a news agency style guide, a handbook, or other reference texts selected by the instructor.
-See course format.
+See course syllabus.